John-Lluch/SWRevealViewController/README.md

     - (id)initWithRearViewController:(UIViewController *)rearViewController frontViewController:(UIViewController *)frontViewController;

-Setting, changing the front view controller
+Setting or changing the front view controller:

     - (void)setFrontViewController:(UIViewController *)frontViewController animated:(BOOL)animated;

-Setting the position of the front view controller, can be FrontViewPositionLeft, FrontViewPositionRight, FrontViewPositionRightMost or FrontViewPositionRightMostHidden
+Setting the position of the front view controller.
+Position can be FrontViewPositionLeft, FrontViewPositionRight, FrontViewPositionRightMost or FrontViewPositionRightMostHidden:

 	- (void)setFrontViewPosition:(FrontViewPosition)frontViewPosition animated:(BOOL)animated;

-Obtaining a gesture recognizer to add to your front view controller
+Obtaining a gesture recognizer to add to your front view controller:

 	- (UIPanGestureRecognizer*)panGestureRecognizer;

+Other customization methods are documented in the SWRevealViewController.h file.

 ## License